Moving to Denmark

 Healthcare in Denmark operates across national, regional and local levels.
 The overall regulations are decided by the state, which also supervises the functions of the healthcare system.
 All healthcare in Denmark is financed by taxes and supported by central government block grants, reimbursements and equalisation schemes.

 If you would like to access healthcare in Denmark, then you have to apply for a yellow health insurance card.
 If you would like more information on ordering this card, the healthcare section of the Copenhagen website explains how you can do this.

 House Prices in Denmark

-When moving to Denmark, I’m sure you might be curious in what the housing market is like.
+When moving to Denmark, I’m sure you might be curious about what the housing market is like.
 If you’re interested in house prices in Denmark, the global property guide gives a rough guideline to what the average house prices are in different regions in Denmark.

 Accommodation in Denmark comes in a variety of types and usually of very high standards.
 It is more common for expats moving to Denmark to rent apartments instead of buying.
 Renting prices are on average cheaper to what we are used to in the UK.

 Popular ways to find apartments in Denmark is via newspaper advertisements and online listings.
-Estate agents are also a reliable way to search for a new home; however tend to be a lot pricier.
+Estate agents are also a reliable way to search for a new home; however, tend to be a lot pricier.
 Popular rental websites include:

 Education in Denmark

 The Danish education system is broken down as follows: